[?] Subscribe To This Site

 Training and certification programs generally take only two years to complete and will earn graduates the opportunity for a career in forensic science.
 Programs with a focus in criminal investigations and criminal justice can help prospective applicants specialize as forensic consultants, fingerprint technicians, forensic investigators, laboratory technicians and fingerprint examiners.

-There are various courses that must be taken to qualify as a forensic science technician.
+There are various courses that must be taken to qualify as a forensic-science technician.
 Some important courses include chemistry, computers and electronics, law and government, public safety, mathematics, writing and communications.

 Prospective scientists must have good decision making skills as well as written and oral expression.
 Additional skills include inductive reasoning, information ordering, critical thinking and the ability to identify patterns and details.